ACCESS 2: AI for pediatriC diabetiC Eye examS Study 2

 Study Description

-This study will recruit 500 individuals ages 8-21 with type 1 and type 2 diabetes.
-Participants will undergo a point-of-care diabetic eye exam using autonomous AI software on a non-mydriatic fundus camera.
+This study will recruit up to 500 individuals ages 8-21 with type 1 or type 2 diabetes.
+In this study, participants will undergo a point-of-care diabetic eye exam using autonomous AI software on a non-mydriatic fundus camera.
 Participants will receive the diabetic eye exam results immediately from the autonomous AI system, and if abnormal will be referred to an eye care provider for a dilated eye exam.
-The autonomous AI interpretation will also be compared to consensus grading of retinal specialists to determine if there is agreement.

 Connect with a study center